DrinkyBird/epsilon/readme.txt

         * Weak sniper rifle now deals a consistent 34 damage when unzoomed
 		* Heal gun will no longer attempt to heal stealth players or terminals
 		* Improved repair/heal gun altfire behaviour
+		* Missile launcher rockets now home correctly
+		* Laser rifle now works when acquired as a pickup
       * Crates
         * Made Instant Juggernaut crate much rarer
         * Hidden a bunch of crates from Open Deck